microsoft/vscode/.devcontainer/README.md

 ## Quick start - Codespaces

-Note that the Codspaces browser-based editor cannot currently access the desktop environment in this containe (due to a [missing feature](https://github.com/MicrosoftDocs/vsonline/issues/117)).
+>Note that the Codespaces browser-based editor cannot currently access the desktop environment in this container (due to a [missing feature](https://github.com/MicrosoftDocs/vsonline/issues/117)).
 We recommend using Visual Studio Code from the desktop to connect instead in the near term.

 1. Install [Visual Studio Code Stable](https://code.visualstudio.com/) or [Insiders](https://code.visualstudio.com/insiders/) and the [Visual Studio Codespaces](https://aka.ms/vscs-ext-vscode) extension.